 Save on hotels

-Sign up with favorite chain: Sometimes hotel/motel membership associations offer discounts.
+Sign up with favorite chain: Hotel/motel membership associations often offer discounts.

-Credit card offers: Some cards give you points for flights and accommodations.
+Credit card offers: Some cards give points for flights and hotels.
 If yours doesn’t, it might be worth switching or adding a card, but watch out for annual membership fees.

-Alternative lodgings: Hotels aren’t the only places to stay and Airbnb isn’t the only alternative accommodation game in town; here’s a list of others Airbnb-type rentals including Flipkey, Homestay and more.
-Note: FareCompare provides this information solely as a convenience; we do not endorse any products.
+Alternative lodgings: Hotels aren’t the only places to stay and Airbnb isn’t the only alternative lodging; this list of vacation rentals including Flipkey, Homestay and more.
+Note: FareCompare provides this information solely as a convenience and does not endorse any products.

-Airline package deals: Some airlines offer discounts on flights+hotels; you can usually find these deals on airline websites but you’ll hear about them on social media as well.
+Airline package deals: Some airlines offer discounts on flight+hotel deals; find these on airline websites and hear about them on social media.

-Friends and family: It never hurts to ask, right?
-But ask if you can stay with friends or family early in case others are thinking of doing the same thing!
+Friends and family: Never hurts to ask if friends or family can put you up, right?
+But ask early in case others are thinking of doing the same thing!